Skip to main content

 Donor screening standards

-All donors undergo extensive screening to ensure they meet strict health and genetic standards.
-This includes:
+All donors undergo rigorous, multi-stage screening to ensure they meet strict medical, genetic, and psychological standards.
+Our comprehensive evaluation includes:

-• Assessment of ovarian reserve (for egg donors)
+• Ovarian reserve and reproductive hormone testing (for egg donors)

 Available information

-• Detailed physical characteristics (height, weight, eye/hair color etc.)
+• Physical characteristics (height, weight, eye/hair color, complexion)

 Matching process